w3c/cogai/demos/nlp/commonsense.md

 > * Commonsense knowledge is often implicit, and often can’t be directly extracted from text
 > * Commonsense knowledge resources are quite sparse, making them difficult to extend by only learning from examples

-Yet according to Ernest Davis, children acquire a good grasp of commonsense by the time they are seven.
+Yet according to Ernest Davis, children acquire a good grasp of common sense by the time they are seven.
 It therefore makes sense to try to mimic human knowledge and reasoning.
 We need to move beyond lexical models of knowledge and to consider how children generalise from individual examples, and apply this knowledge to make sense of what they read.

 Susie Loraine claims that typical six year olds have a 2,600 word expressive vocabulary (words they say), and a receptive vocabulary (words they understand) of 20,000–24,000 words.

 Given a six year old has lived for just over 2000 days, this implies vocabulary growth of ten or more words a day.
 Assuming 10 to 100 common sense facts per word, that amounts to 200,000 to 2,000,000 facts about the world.
 This compares to ConceptNet with 1.6 million facts interrelating 300,000 nodes.
-This is a simplification as commonsense involves reasoning as well as facts, and this allows children to generalise from specific examples.
+This is a simplification as common sense involves reasoning as well as facts, and this allows children to generalise from specific examples.

 <p align="center"><b><i>“He who learns but does not think, is lost!
 He who thinks but does not learn is in great danger”</i></b>, Confucius</p>

 <p>In other words, you need to think about how to apply what you have learned, and likewise to realise that there is always more to learn as you will never know everything, so you need to keep an open mind and actively seek out new knowledge.</p>

-How can we partition commonsense knowledge into areas with strong internal dependencies, and weak external dependencies?
+How can we partition common sense knowledge into areas with strong internal dependencies, and weak external dependencies?
 Can we sort such areas into a dependency graph that gives us an ordering of what needs to be learned before proceeding to other areas?
 Examples of such areas include social, physical and temporal reasoning.

 Benchmarks are one way to assess performance, e.g. scoring agents on their answers to multiple-choice questions, but this fails to explain how an agent understands and reasons.
 That requires a conversational interface that allows understanding to be probed through questions.